-- 73. You can support learners based on their financial needs and local circumstances.
-Types of support include: - 73.1 course-related costs, including course trips, books and equipment (where these costs are not included in the tuition fee), support with domestic emergencies and emergency accommodation - 73.2 transport costs - 73.3 examination fees - 73.4 accreditation fees, professional membership fees and any fees or charges due to external bodies - 73.5 your registration fees - 73.6 support provided by others, or by providing items or services or cash direct to the learner, this can be in the form of a grant or repayable loan provided by you
+- 83. You can support learners based on their financial needs and local circumstances.
+Types of support include: - 83.1 course-related costs, including course trips, books and equipment (where these costs are not included in the tuition fee), support with domestic emergencies and emergency accommodation - 83.2 transport costs - 83.3 professional membership fees and any fees or charges due to external bodies - 83.4 support provided by others, or by providing items or services or cash direct to the learner, this can be in the form of a grant or repayable loan provided by you